Skip to content

 Faochaig — common questions

-How hard is Faochaig?
+What difficulty is Faochaig?

-When is the best time to climb Faochaig?
+What's the best month to climb Faochaig?

-Can I bring my dog up Faochaig?
+Can dogs go up Faochaig?

 No reliable coverage along Glen Elchaig or on the approach from Killilan — the deep glen and surrounding ridges shadow all networks.
 Brief EE/Vodafone returns on the upper ridge with a line toward Loch Long.
 Treat the day as fully off-grid and carry paper maps.